This is the multi-page printable view of this section. Click here to print.

 • Project Management Software

-To modify a supported K8S cluster, follow these steps:
+To modify the supported K8S cluster, follow the steps below.

-1. Tool Details page, click the Supported K8S Clusters tab.
+1. On the Tool Details page, click the Supported K8S Cluster tab.

-2. In the Supported K8S Clusters list, select the usage and new creation possibility to modify.
+2. In the Supported K8S Clusters list, select Usage Status and New Creation Availability to edit.

-To delete a supported K8S cluster, follow these steps:
+To delete the supported K8S cluster, follow these steps.

-2. Select the checkbox of the K8S cluster you want to delete.
+2. Supported K8S clusters list, select the checkbox of the K8S cluster you want to delete.

 3. Click the Delete button.